Plan your visit to Knole

-Art enthusiasts and budding historians might prefer to take in the grand showrooms (open March to October) and see Knole’s renowned collection of art and furniture, before visiting the conservation studio to find out how the National Trust is conserving these priceless treasures for future generations to enjoy.
-A spot of lunch in the Brewhouse Café and a stroll around Knole’s courtyards seems a fitting end to your visit.
+Art enthusiasts and budding historians might prefer to take in the grand showrooms (open March to October) and see Knole’s renowned collection of art and furniture, before visiting the conservation studio to find out how the National Trust is conserving its priceless treasures for future generations to enjoy.

 A full day

 The main doors open at 10am and there are several interesting places to explore when you first enter Green Court.
 Our Visitor Centre provides the perfect introduction to Knole and its long history.
-If you want to find out more, step into the former Estate Office to listen to oral history interviews with people who used to work at Knole and discover a world of rotary telephones and vintage typewriters.
 Green Court is also a great spot to relax in the Orangery or Knole’s specialist Bookshop with its children's corner.

 Visit the Conservation Studio to see how treasures from across the National Trust's collection are conserved.
-Located next to the Brewhouse Café, this is where 80% of Knole’s impressive collection will be worked on over the next couple of years.
-You can peer in to the studio daily but for the full experience it’s best to visit Wednesday to Saturday when you can watch conservators in action and try your hand at the interactive displays.
+Located next to the Brewhouse Café, this is where 80% of Knole’s impressive collection was worked on over the last couple of years.
+You can peer in to the second-floor studio daily but for the full experience it’s best to visit Wednesday to Saturday when you can watch conservators in action and try your hand at the interactive displays.